 DA, an apartment complex that utilizes the Aziot solution, is an excellent example of IoT in real estate.
 More than 400 apartments within this complex have various IoT devices to provide better and more sustainable living conditions.

 The solutions include smart meters and sensors.
 Smart meters optimize energy and water consumption.
 Smart sensors prevent potentially risky situations by monitoring smoke, leaks, temperature, and other characteristics.
 Apart from that, IoT provides improved visibility to ensure the safety and transparency of running the complex.

 Smart Space Solution

 Softengi has developed a smart space solution for workflow optimization, which allows to effectively collect valuable data about the workplace and workforce within a given space and visualize them with the help of web or mobile applications.
 The solution provides tracking staff and equipment location, identification of operational inefficiencies and alerts, as well as HVAC management.
 As a result, Softengi’s Smart Space Solution enhances workforce efficiency, workspace management, and workflow automation.

 We believe in the technologies we develop.
 That’s why Softengi’s office is equipped with IoT technologies such as IoT meters for responsible energy consumption.
 We also created a digital twin (a 3D model) of our office to get real-time data of office occupancy and usage.
 Here’s how it looks like:

 There are various IoT-powered smart real estate solutions for all kinds of property.
-Resource management, workspace optimization, risk management are among the most efficient use cases of IoT Real Estate.
+Resource management, workspace optimization, and risk management are among the most efficient use cases of IoT Real Estate.
 Thus, the demand for smart real estate services increases as well.
 Softengi offers the development of tailor-made IoT Real Estate software that meets specific challenges of your property.
-If you are still not sure if IoT is the right technology for your business, let’s discuss it.
+If you are unsure if IoT is the right technology for your business, let’s discuss it.